medialab/xan/docs/cmd/count.md

 # xan count

-The `count` returns the number of rows of a CSV file.
+The `count` command returns the number of rows of a CSV file.

 It will not include the header row in the returned count, unless you provide the `-n/--no-headers` flag.